jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ### Installation

 - **Fedora support** — the install script now detects `dnf` alongside `apt`, so the same one-line command works on Fedora as well as on Debian, Ubuntu and Raspberry Pi OS.
 Pre-built RPMs are provided for Fedora 43 and 44 (`x86_64` and `aarch64`); other releases build from source.
+- **Docker image on Debian trixie** — the published image moved from Debian bookworm to trixie (Debian 13), matching the base image the feeder containers that build on top of it already use.

 ### Web viewer